 So the owner wrote Smith a letter and before he knew it, he was on CBS This Morning serving Harry the potato pie.
-Yes, he loved it.
+Yes, Harry Smith loved it.
 Hoang loved it.
 Damian chowed down two pieces.
-And best of all, Hoang can now tell her brother she’s finally had the dang red potato pizza from Willington.
+And best of all, Hoang can say that she’s finally had the dang red potato pizza from Willington.

 In the many years since the above was written, we’ve had the red potato pizza several times now.
 And then in 2021, I saw another one of Willington’s offerings…

 The Pickle Pizza

 As noted in the intro, I will not be trying the “Big Mak” pizza or the one with cabbage and corned beef on it.
 I simply cannot go down a path of eating “weird” menu items around the state.
 Not to mention I absolutely hate Thousand Island dressing and corned beef.
 But I do like pickles, and Willington’s pickle pizza has remained on the menu for a few years now.
 Let’s do this.

 I actually tried to “do this” twice prior to actually doing it.
 Once when I was near the restaurant their ovens were not working.
 Another time it simply wasn’t available for whatever reason.
 Third time’s a charm.

 Now, the idea of a pickle pizza is somewhat revolting: